sgorgun/linked-list-task-python/README.md

         self.next_element = next_element
 ```

-You may assume that for all programming assignments within this set of coding exercises the following data class
+Assume that, for all programming assignments in this set of coding exercises, the following data class
-will be used to represent elements of linked list.
-The implementation above can be found within `tasks/linked_list_node.py` file.
+will be used to represent elements of linked lists.
+The implementation above can be found in the `tasks/linked_list_node.py` file.

-For example the following linked list could be created using the snippet below:
+For example, the following linked list can be created using the snippet below:

 ```mermaid
 graph LR;